mdmtk/docs/edge/source/guide/csp/access.md

 Description:

 >Provide the Package Names to be added to the "white" list and that should be allowed to submit XML.

->**Note:** This parm is optional and is not required to be present in the Request XML document.
+Specifying an empty (length of zero) value (or the absence of this parm from the XML) will cause no package names to be added and allowed to submit XML.

 Parm value input rules: